Cagrilintide: Weight Reduction Research From Clinical Trials

 Synergistic Effects

-Additionally, each drug enhances the other's effects without proportionally increasing side effects.
-Thus, patients get better results with manageable tolerability.
+Additionally, each drug modulate(s) in research models the other's effects without proportionally increasing side effects.
+Thus, research subject(s) in published studies get better results with manageable tolerability.

 Sustained Action